 Nearly 8 million American men and women suffer from post-traumatic stress disorder (PTSD), and many of them are military veterans who experienced war.
 Dr. Shawn Roofian, of the Ketamine Medical Institute, with three offices in the Los Angeles area, is a board-certified physician and a leader in ketamine infusion therapy as a successful treatment option for the symptoms of PTSD.
-Call the Ketamine Medical Institute office nearest you in Beverly Hills, Tarzana, or Chula Vista, California, or schedule a consultation online to learn more about ketamine therapy for PTSD.
+Call the Ketamine Medical Institute office nearest you in Beverly Hills, Tarzana, California or schedule a consultation online to learn more about ketamine therapy for PTSD.

 Post-traumatic stress disorder (PTSD) is a psychiatric condition that often follows a traumatic experience.
 Those who suffer from PTSD often witness a horrific event such as: